An Agentic Approach to Metadata Reasoning: Experimental Evaluation

-As detailed in Table~\ref{tab:recall_scores_search}, discrimination-oriented metadata consistently achieves the highest Recall@5, demonstrating significant advantages in high-cardinality environments.
-In the \emph{Astronomy} domain (1,498 tables), it outperforms the schema-only baseline at Recall@1 (27.98\% vs. 14.85\%) and Recall@5 (42.25\% vs. 32.58\%).
-It similarly dominates across all thresholds in the \emph{Legal} domain, where high semantic redundancy is common.
-These results prove that isolating differentiating variables via two-stage meta-prompting substantially enhances vector separability, an effect that is particularly crucial when differentiating structurally identical tables.
+As shown in Table~\ref{tab:recall_scores_search}, discrimination-oriented metadata consistently achieves the highest Recall@5, showing strong advantages in high-cardinality environments.
+In the Astronomy domain with 1,498 candidate tables, it outperforms the schema-only baseline at Recall@1, reaching 27.98\% compared to 14.85\%, and at Recall@5, reaching 42.25\% compared to 32.58\%.
+It similarly leads across all thresholds in Legal, where semantic redundancy is high.
+These results confirm that isolating differentiating features via group-aware meta-prompting improves vector separability among structurally similar tables.

+AutoDDG shows competitive performance by expanding table descriptions with structured domain concepts, achieving 38.00\% Recall@1 in Legal, 76.90\% Recall@10 in Biomedical, and 100.0\% Recall@10 in Wildfire.
+However, because AutoDDG profiles each dataset in isolation without comparative group context, its accuracy degrades in high-cardinality data lakes: in Astronomy, it achieves 21.80\% Recall@1 and 36.90\% Recall@5, falling behind discrimination-oriented metadata, which reaches 27.98\% and 42.25\% respectively.
+This demonstrates that while multi-stage profiling enriches standalone descriptions, group-aware discriminative prompting is essential for resolving ambiguity across large catalogs.